jeffklassen/s3-proxy-demo/README.md

   * We can dynamically support S3-like hosting environments.
 OpenStack Swift implements the S3 api but servers will never live at `s3.amazonaws.com` (the default S3 hostname).
 By simply configuring the AWS SDK (via the `S3_HOST` environment variable in this case) to point at the OpenStack Swift host URL, we can support OpenStack Swift stored files using the AWS S3 SDK/API.
 2. Notice in `server/routes/api.js` how we intercept calls to `/video/*` and use the `server/controllers/s3controller.js` to stream the requested video to the browser.

+**Disclaimer** This is not production ready code and should not be treated as such.
+This is for demonstration purposes only